-- The Salt Controversy and Depression & Exercise: This project includes two large-scale bibliometric and network analysis case studies to understand global evidence production and synthesis that supports public health recommendations.
+- Understanding Evidence Production and Synthesis Using Network Analysis: This project uses network analysis to understand global evidence production and synthesis that supports public health recommendations.
 Currently, I am preparing a manuscript with my teammates (Prof. Jodi Schneider, Prof. Caitlin Clarke, Mansi Joshi, Mark Van Moer).

 - Vulnerability and Biomedical Knowledge Graph Technologies: I aim to advance the scholarship of ethics of vulnerability by putting it in contact with an emerging technology: biomedical knowledge graphs.
 This is an on-going work in collaboration with Prof. Peter Darch.

 - Computable Bibliography*: This project aims to develop a series of computer scripts to turn the bibliography of a document (e.g., a publication, a grant proposal) into a computable object and generate insight into the quality and diversity of the reference cited.
 We use bibliographic data retrieved from large citation database (e.g., Scopus), descriptive statistics, and network analysis to achieve this goal.
+This project is programming-intensive, and I welcome anyone interested in tool-building.
 [Project GitHub repo]